Deveshb15/threejs/README.md

-# Links to all the Lessons
+# Links to all the exercises

 **[03-Basic Scene](https://github.com/Deveshb15/threejs/tree/03-basic-scene)**